 This full-time undergraduate programme equips students with the underpinning knowledge, hands-on experience and multidisciplinary teamwork needed to be a competent osteopath, and will enable graduating students to apply to the General Osteopathic Council (GOsC) for registration and begin professional practice.

-Over the duration of the course you will complete a minimum of 1,000 supervised clinical hours in the UCO Clinic and its specialist and community clinics.
-Clinical education starts from the first term of the first year with observation of osteopathic practice, and as your knowledge and skills develop you will have increasing responsibility for the decision making, management and treatment of patients.
+Over the duration of the course you will spend extensive time in the UCO Clinic in accordance with GOsC and Quality Assurance Agency (QAA) requirements.
+This will include opportunities to work with particular patient groups through our specialist and community clinics.
+Clinical education starts from the first term of the first year with observation of osteopathic practice, and as your knowledge and skills develop you will have increasing responsibility for the decision making and treatment before you manage your own patients in the final two years.
 You will be supported by experienced clinical faculty members who are all practising osteopaths.

-You will also have the opportunity to develop a variety of skills that will be needed as a fully-qualified osteopath working in primary health care, and can plan your own learning programme covering a range of aspects of professional life, including the ability critically to assess research, journal papers, lectures and presentations.
+You will also have the opportunity to develop a variety of skills that will be needed as a fully-qualified osteopath working in primary health care, including the ability critically to assess research, journal papers, lectures and presentations to inform the best possible care for your patients.

 Key course features